By Matt Stefano

 Following a postponed game against the Timmins Rock on Friday night, the Soo Thunderbirds had some rest heading into Saturday night’s game as they took on the Hearst Lumberjacks, who made their first visit to the John Rhodes Community Centre.

-The Soo defeated the Lumberjacks 3-2 on October 10th in an NOJHL Showcase game, which was held in Sudbury.
+The Soo then defeated the Lumberjacks 3-2 on October 10th in an NOJHL Showcase game, which was held in Sudbury.

 “Our first and second period were quite slow and I think that’s the reason they got a couple goals on us,” said Thunderbirds forward Kaidan McDonald.
 “We battled back in the third period, but it just wasn’t enough.”